 Water should be substituted for air in devices secured by air-filled cuffs or balloons (eg, feeding tubes, urinary catheters).
 Patients with a colostomy should wear a large bag and expect frequent filling due to expansion of intestinal gas.

 Some therapeutic regimens must be altered to compensate for circadian dysrhythmia.
 For example, insulin dosage and timing may require modification depending on the number of time zones traversed, time spent at destination, available food, and activity; glucose must be monitored frequently.
 Target plasma glucose levels should be increased; because so many changes affect levels, tight control is more difficult, and the risk of hypoglycemia is increased.
 Regimens may require modification based on elapsed rather than local time.

 Smoking can aggravate mild hypoxia and should be avoided before flying.
 Hypoxia and fatigue may increase the effects of alcohol.

 Motion sickness can be minimized before and during travel by moderating intake of food, fluids, and alcohol.
 Fixing the eyes on a stationary object or on the horizon can help, as can lying down and keeping the eyes closed.
 Other measures include choosing a seat where motion is felt least (eg, in the center of an airplane, over the wing), refraining from reading, and using an air vent.
-A scopolamine patch or an OTC or prescription antihistamine is often useful, especially if taken before travel.
-However, these drugs can cause drowsiness, dry mouth, confusion, falls, and other problems in the elderly.
+A scopolamine patch or an over-the-counter or prescription antihistamine is often useful, especially if taken before travel.
+However, these drugs can cause drowsiness, dry mouth, confusion, falls, and other problems in older people.

 Most implanted cardiac devices, including pacemakers and cardioverter defibrillators, are effectively shielded from interference from security devices.
 However, the metal content of some of these devices, as well as certain orthopedic prostheses and braces, may trigger a security alarm.
 A physician’s letter should be carried to avoid security difficulties.

 People with specific dietary and medical needs should plan carefully and carry their own food and supplies.
-With several days’ notice, all airlines departing from or arriving in the US (and most others) can make reasonable efforts to accommodate passengers with physical handicaps and special needs, including those who require O 2 therapy.
+With several days’ notice, all airlines departing from or arriving in the US (and most others) can make reasonable efforts to accommodate passengers with physical disabilities and special needs, including those who require oxygen therapy.
 Wheelchairs can be accommodated on all US airlines and most foreign ones, but advance notice is advisable.